 Fantasy Books for 8th Graders

-Summer is a great time to indulge in a little fantasy reading!
-Add these books to your 8th grader’s summer reading list.
+Teens love ito indulge in a little fantasy reading!
+Add these books to your 8th grader’s reading list.

 Time Traveling with a Hamster by Ross Welford.
 In this, one of the few children’s books with a British Indian protagonist, Al Chaudhury gets a letter and a hamster from his deceased father.
 The letter tells him to find his father’s time travel machine and go back in time to avert a disaster.
 A fun and suspenseful read.